Nakatai-0322/Nakatai-0322/README.md

 ## At First

-Hi! everyone!
+Hi, there!

 I'm Nakatai.

-I'm a developer **kind of** guy.
+I'm a apprentice　developer.

-And I am crazy human.
+I'm glad to meet you.

-But, nice to meet you!
+Nice to meet you.

 ## Skills